perfsonar/docs/install_centos.rst

 ====================
 * **Operating System:**

-  * Any system running either a 32-bit or 64-bit **CentOS 6** operating system should be able to follow the process outlined in this document.
+  * Any system running either a 32-bit or 64-bit **CentOS 6** or a  64-bit **CentOS 7** operating system should be able to follow the process outlined in this document.
 Other RedHat-based operating systems may work, but are not officially supported at this time.

 * See the general :ref:`install_options_sysreq` for hardware requirements and more